mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 the node runs the genesis protocol, which may happen for a few minutes when launching a node for the first time.

-The behaviour of the client can be customized using various mechanisms, including command-line options, a configuration file, and environment variables.
+The behaviour of the client can be customized using various mechanims, including command-line options, a configuration file, and environment variables.
 For details, refer to :doc:`../user/setup-client`.

 A Simple Wallet
 ~~~~~~~~~~~~~~~